spookylukey/django-views-the-right-way/source/index.rst

 1. The business — the **what and how**: a short, definitive guide to The Right Way.
 As a less experienced developer, either in general or in terms of knowledge of Django, this part is all you need.
+Since this guide is not intended to be reference documentation, I'll include various links to the official Django reference docs.

 2. Discussion — the **why**: a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
 It's targeted at slightly more